tav/nodelint/doc/node-lint.md

 ## AUTHORS

-Written by Tav and other nodelint contributors.
+Originally written by Tav and other node-lint contributors.
+Forked by as-jpolo.
 Contributors list: <http://github.com/tav/nodelint/contributors>.

 ## REPORTING BUGS

-Report nodelint bugs to <http://github.com/tav/nodelint/issues>.
+Report node-lint bugs to <http://github.com/as-jpolo/node-lint/issues>.

 ## COPYRIGHT

-Nodelint has been released into the Public Domain by its Authors.
+node-lint is under MIT License.

 ## SEE ALSO